 - Fast access and transportation to any place without having to carry or store bulky products like other acoustic and/or thermal insulating materials.

-This system provides an excellent adherence to all building materials (concrete, ceramic, laminate plaster, wood, etc.) always bearing in mind that the substrate material must be clean, dry, and dust and oil free.
+This system provides an excellent adherence to all building materials (concrete, ceramic, laminate plaster, wood, etc.) always bearing in mind that the substrate material must be clean, dry, dust and oil free.

 How to use I-905 acoustic insulation system?